 Media Culture's approach

 - A hybrid strategy meant ROI and brand awareness were of equal importance, although seasonality would dictate prioritization of one over the other throughout the year.

 - Media Culture analyzed performance across multiple variables (e.g., market, station, daypart, creative, etc.) and weighed acquisition performance against the impression delivery and GRPs driven by high-profile programming.

-- Linear "bookend" creative strategy was introduced to test the impact of airing two 15-second spots back-to-back versus a single 30-second spot.
+- Linear creative strategy was introduced to supplement airing of 30-second spots with two "bookend" 15-second spots

 - CTV was introduced across various markets and content providers in year two to complement linear TV schedule.

 In year two, five markets were added and four were subsequently removed.
 Of the markets that were consistent YOY, more than half saw an improved ROI, even at increased levels of spend.
 A pulsing strategy was employed during low seasonality to ensure funds were spent in periods of high responsiveness.
 In addition, genre testing on linear TV identified News and Sports as hyper-efficient while the adoption of CTV identified a mixture of premium and free inventory sources that delivered a combination of scale and efficiency.

 Let’s get to know each other.